jsavelka/echr/README.md

 # ECHR Corpus

-> The original landing side for this corpus is at [http://www.di.uevora.pt/~pq/echr/](http://www.di.uevora.pt/~pq/echr/).
+> The original landing site for this corpus is at [http://www.di.uevora.pt/~pq/echr/](http://www.di.uevora.pt/~pq/echr/).
 This repository contains an exact copy since it seems the original website is often being blocked or inaccessible.

 The ECHR Corpus is a corpus of legal documents for Argument Mining.
 It consists of 42 human-annotated judgements of European Court of Human Rights (ECHR).
 The corpus is annotated in terms of three types of argument constituents relevant in argument mining: premise, conclusion, and non-argument parts of the text.
 Overall, there are 1951 premises and 743 conclusions.
 Note that some argument constituents could be premises/conclusions for more than one argument, and some constituents are both premises of one argument and conclusion for another one.